PolySync/oscc/CONTRIBUTING.md

 }
 ```

-1. Do loops shall have the following form:
+1. `do` loops shall have the following form:

 ```c
 int32_t i = 0;